SEIR-7-06/installfest/environment-setup/ruby-on-rails-stack.md

 1. Run the following command in your Terminal to install both RVM and the latest version of Ruby.

+ **Note for August 2017 cohort ONLY:** Due to a current bug in the RVM installer, you should NOT run the command below, and should instead run `\curl -sSL https://raw.githubusercontent.com/wayneeseguin/rvm/stable/binscripts/rvm-installer | sudo bash -s stable --ruby --auto-dotfiles`.

   ```bash
   $ curl -L https://get.rvm.io | bash -s stable --ruby --auto-dotfiles
   ```